 Conclusion

 By analyzing these two infographics we come to the conclusion that - the death toll for every pandemic the world has ever seen.
 The infectious Coronavirus has resulted in a surging number of cases and death rate all over the world.
-The world came to a standstill and it shows that pandemic and disaster can destabilize everyday social arrangements and assumptions and is a catalyst to profound social change Also, we saw that R0 of COVID 19 is 2.5.
+The world came to a standstill and it shows that pandemic and disaster can destabilize everyday social arrangements and assumptions and is a catalyst to profound social change.
+Also, we saw that R0 of COVID 19 is 2.5.
 This shows that the need of the hour is to socially distance we and break the chain of the virus.
 One of the main reasons for implementing lockdown in India at an early stage was just this.
 Reports have shown that if India had not imposed lockdown at that stage, the current situation would have been much worse.

 TEAM 3